From idea shape to shipped system.

 - — Teams stuck between 'we built a demo' and 'we shipped to customers'

-- — Embedded as senior product/engineering leader on your AI workstreams
+- — Embedded as AI product and engineering lead on your AI workstreams

 - — AI roadmap aligned to revenue and customer outcomes, not hype